phpextra/sorter/README.md

 ###Sort using a specific locale

 Unicode comparator is the default comparator in this library and by default during creation it uses current system locale (from php.ini).
+It's worth to notice that when using this comparator, it may result odd-looking results for numbers.
+For example `-1000` is greater than `-100`.
+If you want to compare numbers by their real value, use `NumericComparator`.

 ```php